snoek09/snoek09.github.io/source/_posts/2019-08-17-am8-aluminium-frame-build.md

 Some other parts that have been upgraded/added during this build;

 - Z-axis couplers; plum shaft
-- mainboard: [Anet A8 board version 1.7](http://s.click.aliexpress.com/e/Tk7sSCY); added fuse and 24 volt support
+- mainboard: Anet A8 board version 1.7; added fuse and 24 volt support
-- [12v to 5v step down converter](http://s.click.aliexpress.com/e/rbeaPT6); power Pi Zero from power supply
+- 12v to 5v step down converter; power Pi Zero from power supply
 - 8mm braided cable sleeve

 All 3d printed parts are listed in a [AM8 Thingiverse collection](https://www.thingiverse.com/snoek09/collections/am8).

-*This post contains AliExpress affiliate links, which means I receive a commission if you click a link and purchase something.
-While clicking these links won't cost you any extra money, they will help me keep this site up and running.
-Thank you for your support.*

 ![Anet A8 - AM8 build](/images/am8-build/am8-build.jpg){.img-fluid}